yanqinJiang/Consistent4D/README.md

 python launch.py --config configs/consistent4d.yaml --train --gpu 0 data.image_seq_path=./load/demo/blooming_rose
 ```
 ## Video enhancer
 Video enhancer, as a post-processing step, can only slightly enhance the quality (sometimes it cannot enhance at all), while it requires tedious workflow to prepare the training data.
-So feel free to skip it. **All Videos in our paper and project page are without video enhancer if not specially mentioned**.
+So feel free to skip it. **All results (qualitative/quantitative) in our paper and project page are without video enhancer if not specially mentioned**.
 We will claim video enhancer as an optional stage in the updated paper.
 To use video enhancer:

 - prepare the environment according to [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), the repository upon which we build our code. thanks for their great work!
 - prepare the training data